The electronic receipt and commercial document in Italy: Complete guide

 Italy on the way to full tax system digitalization

-Italy's e-invoicing legal framework, established by Legislative Decree 148/2018 and Decree 55/2013, is directed towards public authorities and other entities.
-B2G e-invoicing is compulsory for central administrations per European Directive 2014/55/EU.
-While initially only applying to ministries, tax offices, and national security agencies, the obligation was expanded to all public entities in 2015.
-In January 2019, Italy made national e-invoicing for B2B and B2C mandatory, being the first EU country to do so.
+The regulatory framework for electronic invoicing in Italy, established by Legislative Decree 148/2018 and Decree 55/2013, applies to public authorities and other entities.
+B2G e-invoicing is mandatory for central administrations, in line with the European Directive 2014/55/EU.
+Initially limited to ministries, tax offices, and national security agencies, it was extended to all public bodies in 2015.
+From January 2019, Italy became the first EU country to make electronic invoicing mandatory nationwide for B2B and B2C transactions as well.

-In cases where it is not required to issue an invoice as outlined in Article 22 of D.p.r.
-633/1972, sales must be certified with an electronic receipt.
-Taxpayers exempt from the obligation to issue invoices can use the electronic receipt to certify business revenue, involving data storage and transmission to the Italian Fiscal Agency (AdE) and delivering a commercial document to the buyer.
+In cases where an invoice is not required (Article 22 of Presidential Decree 633/1972), sales must be certified with a digital receipt.
+Taxpayers exempt from the invoicing obligation can thus certify revenues through electronic receipts, with data stored and transmitted to the Italian Tax Authority (AdE) and a commercial document delivered to the customer.

 The electronic receipt: Legal framework and transmission to the Agenzia delle Entrate (AdE)